 How to use Barnardo's online risk guide in practice

-Search if you hear something you don’t know
+Search if you hear something you don’t recognise

 If a young person talks about a digital risk and you don’t recognise the word or phrase, you can use the online risk guide to search for it.

-The online risk guide includes other names that digital risks might be known as.
+The guide includes other names that digital risks might be known as.
 This can help you link the language that young people use with your knowledge as a practitioner.

 Install the site on your phone

-If you are using the online risk guide on your phone you can add a shortcut to your home screen.
+If you are use the online risk guide on your phone, you can add it as a shortcut to your home screen for easy access:

-• open the site in a browser on your mobile phone
+1. open the site in your mobile browser

-You will see an icon appear on your mobile phone home screen.
+An icon will appear on your mobile phone home screen.
 You can access the site directly from there in the future.

 Use the online risk guide to inform sessions

-You might run individual, group or parent sessions as part of your role.
-The ‘what you can do’ section can help you to identify relevant discussion points.
+You might run individual, group or parent sessions as in your role.
+The ‘What you can do’ section on our articles can help you identify relevant discussion points.

 • feel about an issue

-• want to be spoken to about an online risk
+• want to be spoken to about online risks

 Share information with other professionals

-You can use the online risk guide as part of best practice and share links and articles with:
+You can use the online risk guide as part of best practice and share links and articles with other professionals working with children and young people.

 Maintain professional curiosity

 The internet is always changing and apps and tools you’re familiar with bring out new features regularly.
-You can use the online risk guide, alongside other resources, to help with any research.
+You can use the online risk guide, alongside other resources, to help with ongoing learning and research.

 Think about young people as individuals